chamithharshamal/Extensions/README.md

 2. Navigate to `chrome://extensions/`.
 3. Enable **Developer mode** (top right).
 4. Click **Load unpacked**.
-5. Select the folder of the extension you want to install (e.g., `url-to-mobile-qr`).
+5. Select the folder of the extension you want to install.

 ---
-*Created with ❤️ by Antigravity*
+*Created with ❤️ by Chamith*